Using Maps - Experience Summary

 Student Activity

-Students examine a detailed two-dimensional world map and respond to a word cloud prompt describing the types of features it shows.
-They then read and watch the resource Types of Maps to learn about political, physical, topographic, climate, economic, road, and thematic maps, including concepts such as latitude and longitude.
-As they work, they complete a graphic organizer with notes on each map type.
-Finally, they answer several multiple-choice questions to check their understanding of topographic maps, the use of latitude and longitude, and reference features on thematic maps.
+Students study a detailed world map, respond in a word cloud about the types of features it shows, and then read and view the resource Types of Maps to learn about political, physical, topographic, climate, economic, road, and thematic maps, including key concepts like latitude and longitude.
+They take notes in a graphic organizer on the characteristics and uses of each map type, and then answer multiple-choice questions that check their understanding of topographic maps, the use of latitude and longitude, and why thematic maps include reference features.

 Teacher Moves